open-devops/docker-cov-hyapi/README.md

 docker run -t -p 8080:8080 --link mongo:mongo -v logs:/hygieia/logs --name hyapi -i devopsopen/docker-cov-hyapi

-the following commands will be executed automately:
+the following commands will be executed automatically:

 use mongodb client to connect with the container and update dashboard database for hygieia api image.